nourkagha/agha.dev/content/contact.md

 ### Links

-A full list of my accounts, emails and socials can be found on my links page:
+A full list of my accounts, email addresses and socials can be found on my links page:

 https://links.agha.dev